MattiasGees/spiffe-demo/README.md

 # SPIFFE Demo

-This SPIFFE demo repository aims to showcase the possibilities of different SPIFFE use-cases and requirements end-users might have in real production environments.
+This SPIFFE demo repository aims to showcase the possibilities of different SPIFFE use-cases and requirements end-users might have in real production environments to integrate with their applications.

 ## Structure